collapsed-stacks/startups/questions/8501/when-does-a-lead-become-a-marketing-qualified-lead.md

 - posted by: [Andrius Darulis](https://stackexchange.com/users/7811429/andrius-darulis) on 2016-02-11
 - score: 2

-<p>Its a bit company dependant and there are several techniques.
+Its a bit company dependant and there are several techniques.
 You can look at BANT for guidance.
-BANT technique says, that to qualify a lead you must identify: what budget your lead has, authority (who will make purchasing decision), need (pain points of the customer) and time frime (during which the purchase will be done)</p>
+BANT technique says, that to qualify a lead you must identify: what budget your lead has, authority (who will make purchasing decision), need (pain points of the customer) and time frime (during which the purchase will be done)

-<p>Then it depends on the company structure and your sales process who will do this qualification - marketing or sales guys.
-Sometimes marketing can do all of the BANT qualification, sometimes they only check if the lead is in your target market and then sales do the rest. </p>
+Then it depends on the company structure and your sales process who will do this qualification - marketing or sales guys.
+Sometimes marketing can do all of the BANT qualification, sometimes they only check if the lead is in your target market and then sales do the rest.

 ## Answer 8510